 - Before every new rotation, sit down and look at the CCFP 99 to remind yourself of learning objectives pertinent to the rotation.

 - Start thinking “practice management” during residency.
-For resources on this subject, the CMA website is a good place to start, and the Society of General Practitioners of BC (SGP) has a good website on MSP billing.
+For resources on this subject, the CMA website is a good place to start, and the BC Family Doctors website has information on MSP billing.

 The descriptors below focus on some of the services recommended for residents by residents.
 For more information on the mandate and full range of services for each organization, click on the web links.
 In some cases, residents have either free or preferred rates for membership.